4 Models for areal spatial structure

 Mayala, Benjamin K., Samir Bhatt, and Peter Gething.
 2020.
 Predicting HIV/AIDS at Subnational Levels using DHS Covariates related to HIV.”
 DHS Spatial Analysis Reports 18.
 Rockville, Maryland, USA: ICF.

 Monnahan, Cole C, and Kasper Kristensen.
 2018.
 No-U-turn sampling for fast Bayesian inference in ADMB and TMB: Introducing the adnuts and tmbstan R packages.”
-PloS One 13 (5): e0197954.
+PLOS One 13 (5): e0197954.

 Morris, Mitzi, Katherine Wheeler-Martin, Dan Simpson, Stephen J. Mooney, Andrew Gelman, and Charles DiMaggio.
 2019.
 Bayesian hierarchical spatial models: Implementing the Besag York Mollié model in stan.”
 Spatial and Spatio-Temporal Epidemiology 31: 100301. https://doi.org/https://doi.org/10.1016/j.sste.2019.100301.